-With its versatility, vitality and musical quality of the highest standard, Trondheim Symfoniorkester (TSO) is regarded as a powerhouse of Norwegian culture, establishing itself as a source of inspiration for the nation as a whole.
+With its versatility, vitality and musical quality of the highest standard, Trondheim Symfoniorkester (TSO) & Opera is regarded as a powerhouse of Norwegian culture, establishing itself as a source of inspiration for the nation as a whole.

 In more recent times, the orchestra has established a solid position as an inspiring impulse.
 Each season TSO presents a diverse classical programme including full stage opera productions.
 Through numerous education and community programs we display our commitment to the future of music and our support for the next generation of artists.

 TSO toured China in 2010, premiering at the opening of the World Expo 2010 in Shanghai.
 This highly successful tour also included a performance in Beijing’s Century Theater and concerts in Nanping and Suzhou.

 The main ambition of the TSO is to produce and convey musical performances at the highest level, to an audience as broad as possible.
 A leading strategy throughout 2017 has been innovation in the way our music is presented.
 TSO has a complex organizational model that covers three main areas: symphonic acitivity, opera and music theatre, including a professional choir in cooperation with the Nidaros Cathedral and a collaboration with the Trondheim Soloists, in exchanging musicians between the two orchestras.

 During the autumn of 2019 Han-Na Chang and TSO are planning a tour of South Korea.

 Han-Na Chang is the Artistic Leader and Chief Conductor of the Trondheim Symfoniorkester in Norway since August 2017.